 In the case of guardianship, the aim is to achieve a situation that is as close as possible to the original family.
 Typically, therefore, children are placed with couples who are a reasonable age apart from the child, corresponding to the age difference between the biological parents and the children.
 Single parents are therefore less likely to adopt a child, and this option is still legally prohibited for same-sex couples, although both variants of the family model are encountered in practice.
 Foster parents are no longer subject to such strict requirements.
 Although it is always recommended to place a child with a couple, as fostering itself brings a number of challenges, it is not a requirement.
 Similarly, we see foster carers who are already the age of the grandparents of the children they care for.
 And this is not a major obstacle either.

-Tip: Are you and your partner considering adopting a child from an orphanage?
+Are you and your partner considering adopting a child from an orphanage?
 Or does your partner want to adopt your child from a previous marriage?
-Learn all about adoption and adoption in our article.
+Find out all about adoption in our article.

 Legal situation of the child